Olympic National Park Day Trip (Best 1-Day Itineraries!)

 Kayaking to Devil’s Punchbowl from Log Cabin Resort

-Having already done every activity on that itinerary, I can say with certainty that it would be an extraordinary day.
+Having done all these activities, I can confidently say it would be an extraordinary day.

 TIP: I’ve stayed at Log Cabin Resort and know that kayak rentals are first-come, first-served and not always available during the busy season, so be ready with a Plan B. Shadow Mountain General Store, less than 10 minutes away, also rents kayaks.